QuentinRa/blog.quentinra.dev/box/desktop/share.md

 ##### Images

 * [prnt.sc](https://prnt.sc/) (images are kept indefinitely, unless reported)
-* As a reminder, an Image is a File, so you can use filevert...
+* As a reminder, an image is a file, so you can use filevert...
 </div></div>